talon-one/talon_go/docs/CampaignEvaluationTreeChangedNotification.md

 `func (o *CampaignEvaluationTreeChangedNotification) SetEvaluationTree(v CampaignSet)`

 SetEvaluationTree gets a reference to the given CampaignSet and assigns it to the EvaluationTree field.

+### GetOldEvaluationTree

+`func (o *CampaignEvaluationTreeChangedNotification) GetOldEvaluationTree() CampaignSet`

+GetOldEvaluationTree returns the OldEvaluationTree field if non-nil, zero value otherwise.

+### GetOldEvaluationTreeOk

+`func (o *CampaignEvaluationTreeChangedNotification) GetOldEvaluationTreeOk() (CampaignSet, bool)`

+GetOldEvaluationTreeOk returns a tuple with the OldEvaluationTree field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasOldEvaluationTree

+`func (o *CampaignEvaluationTreeChangedNotification) HasOldEvaluationTree() bool`

+HasOldEvaluationTree returns a boolean if a field has been set.

+### SetOldEvaluationTree

+`func (o *CampaignEvaluationTreeChangedNotification) SetOldEvaluationTree(v CampaignSet)`

+SetOldEvaluationTree gets a reference to the given CampaignSet and assigns it to the OldEvaluationTree field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)